Authority: Executive Vice Chancellor and Provost

 - Input as a Senior Faculty Member providing direction for untenured faculty

-Service on Search Committees
+Service on search committees

-- Letters of Recommendation for tenure candidates at other academic institutions
+- Letters of recommendation for tenure candidates at other academic institutions

 The PTRC recognizes and respects the diverse strengths of each faculty member.
-The examples listed above should not be considered as all encompassing or limiting requirements but illustrative examples that reflect the spirit of the standards.
+The examples listed above should not be considered as all-encompassing or limiting requirements but illustrative examples that reflect the spirit of the standards.
 The PTRC will use these standards to assess the performance of individual tenured faculty members as productive members of the TECS Department, the College, and the University over the review period.

-5.2 Standards for Professor
+4.2 Standards for Meets Expectations for Professor